ubccr/coldfront/README.md

 Note that there are some additional server setup steps that are not currently captured in the Ansible playbook.

+Also note that on production environments you must install necessary Ansible collections using
+`ansible-galaxy collection install -r bootstrap/development/requirements.yml` before initially running the playbook.

 1. Create `main.yml`.